 Craving that rich smoky flavor of classic BBQ burnt ends but not ready to splurge on a full brisket?
 Enter Poor Man's Burnt Ends - the budget-friendly answer to your backyard barbecue dreams!
 Tender, bite-sized chunks of beef are packed with deep and smoky flavors you'd expect from hours of low and slow cooking.

-Are Poor Mans Burnt Ends worth making?
+Why You'll Love Poor Mans Burnt Ends

-The answer is that they can be quite tender if you braise them right in the BBQ sauce.
+Made from the chuck roast instead of a brisket, burnt ends are a BBQ favorite right from your own grill or smoker.
+They are quite tender if you braise them right in the BBQ sauce.
 Whenever I make them, they usually go really quick because they are that good.
 I honesty think they may be better than a brisket.

 Poor Mans Burnt Ends